Person holding their nose due to strong cannabis odor outside a greenhouse.

 At what stage do cannabis plants start to smell?

 Cannabis plants typically start to emit a noticeable scent during the flowering stage.
-This is because the plant is producing more terpenes and cannabinoids as it prepares to produce buds.
-The flowering stage usually occurs between 6-8 weeks after the plant has been switched to a 12-hour light/dark cycle.
+This is when the plant produces more terpenes and cannabinoids in preparation for bud production.
+Many growers consult with a Cannabis Consultant to better understand plant development stages.

 Why does cannabis smell so strong?